 Muscle aches and cramps are the most commonly reported symptom and may occur in

 The U.S. Food and Drug Administration (FDA) advise that statins are not recommended for pregnant women.

 The research compared adverse events reported during randomized controlled trials (where the patient is unaware whether they are taking a placebo or drug) and observational studies (where the patient is aware that they are taking the drug).
-Researchers found that people who knew they were taking statins were 41 percent more likely to report muscular problems - a phenomenon referred to as the nocebo effect.
+Researchers found that people who knew they were taking statins were

 "We know that statins can prevent a significant number of heart attacks and strokes.
 We know there is a small increase in the risk of diabetes, and at high doses there is a very small increase in myopathy, but overall the benefits greatly outweigh the harms," says Peter Sever, professor of clinical pharmacology and therapeutics at Imperial College London.
 "Widespread claims of high rates of statin intolerance still prevent too many people from taking an affordable, safe, and potentially life-saving medication."